 This is Week 26 of a Year of Living Productively

 This week I tested Deven’s modification of one of Mark Forster’s Autofocus approaches that I called Focus & Relief.
 I worked from two lists–a Focus list with urgent and deadlined tasks and a Relief list for everything else.
 Up to three Relief tasks could also be moved to the Focus list.
+Scroll to the bottom of last week’s post for details.

 How Focus & Relief Saved My Sanity This Week